 However, throughout the festive season, it’s easy to overdo the calories, thereby putting on unwanted kilos and not feeling our best.
-In this article, Bluff Road Medical Centre dietitian Samantha Oxenham shares her top tips for maintaining a healthy summer diet.
+In this article, Bluff Road Medical Centre dietitian Samantha Oxenham shares her top tips for maintaining a healthy diet.
 Let’s take a look.

 Tip #1: Increase your energy output

 If you do find you’re indulging more frequently during the festive season, add in some extra exercise to your routine.
 This can be planned exercise, or incidental exercise, like taking the stairs instead of the lift, or parking a little further away.
 Often taking a healthy approach to exercise also helps motivate one to eat healthily.

 If you know the location of an event, for example if you have a Christmas party at a particular restaurant, look up the menu online beforehand.
 Go through the menu and choose a healthy option ahead of time, so that you’re less tempted when you arrive.

 At events like cocktail parties, it’s easy to lose sight of the number of canapés you’ve consumed.
 As a rule of thumb, 5 canapés is about the same size as a meal.
 That means by the time you’ve had 15 canapes, you’ve actually eaten about 3 meals.

 Pastry-based canapes tend to be high in calories, so instead opt for lean proteins such as prawns, lean meat skewers or sushi.

 Tip #4: Choose lean protein options with veggies/salads